-The Cambridge IGCSE Computer Science aims to study the main principles of problem solving using computers.
-Students will apply their understanding to develop computer-based solutions to problems using algorithms in a high level programming language.
-In addition, they will look at the computer, how it stores data, its key hardware and software, the Internet, communications and security concerns.
+The Cambridge IGCSE Computer Science aims to study the main principles of problem-solving using computational thinking.
+Students will build and apply logical thinking skills to develop computer-based solutions by using algorithms, flowcharts and high-level programming languages.
+In addition, they will look at the components of a computer, how it stores data and current concepts such as robotics, cyber threats and data security.